 3.1.
 Data Centers and Physical Storage.
 MongoDB Atlas runs on AWS, Azure, and GCP, and you control which Cloud Provider to use for deploying your MongoDB Atlas Clusters.
-Each Cloud Provider’s data centers are compliant with a number of physical security and information security standards, which are detailed at the Cloud Provider’s respective websites:
+Each Cloud Provider is responsible for the security of its data centers, which are compliant with a number of physical security and information security standards detailed at the Cloud Provider’s respective websites:

-In addition to selecting which Cloud Provider to use, you also control the region where your MongoDB Atlas Clusters are hosted.
-This gives you the flexibility to decide where your Customer Data is physically stored, and you may choose to host your Customer Data in a specific geographic region (for example, only within the European Union or only within the United States).
+In addition to selecting which Cloud Provider to use, you also control the region where your MongoDB Atlas Clusters are deployed.
+This gives you the flexibility to decide where your Customer Data is physically stored, and you may choose to deploy your Customer Data in a specific geographic region (for example, only within the European Union or only within the United States).

 220.127.116.11.
 Key Management Procedures for Encryption in Transit.
-MongoDB maintains documented key management and rotation procedures that rely on NIST and ISO recommendations regarding the generation, storage, and management of encryption keys for Customer Data, and we configure our TLS encryption key protocols and parameters accordingly.
+All encryption in transit is supported by the use of OpenSSL FIPS Object Module.
+We maintain documented cryptography and key management guidelines for the secure transmission of Customer Data, and we configure our TLS encryption key protocols and parameters accordingly.
 MongoDB’s key management procedures include: (i) generation of keys with approved key length; (ii) secure distribution, activation and storage, recovery and replacement, and update of keys; (iii) recovery of keys that are lost, corrupted, or expired; (iv) backup/archive of keys; (v) maintenance of key history; (vi) allocation of defined key activation and deactivation dates; (vii) restriction of key access to authorized individuals; and (viii) compliance with legal and regulatory requirements.
 When a key is compromised, it is revoked, retired, and replaced to prevent further use (except for limited use of that compromised key to remove or verify protections).
 Keys are protected in storage by encryption and are stored separately from encrypted data.
 TLS certificates are obtained from a major, widely trusted third-party public certificate authority.
 In the course of standard TLS key negotiation for active sessions, ephemeral session keys are generated which are never persisted to disk, as per the design of the TLS protocol.

 3.2.2.
 Encryption at Rest.
 Upon creation of a MongoDB Atlas Cluster, by default, Customer Data is encrypted at rest using AES-256 to secure all volume (disk) data.
 That process is automated by the transparent disk encryption of your selected Cloud Provider, and the Cloud Provider fully manages the encryption keys.
-You may also choose to enable database-level encryption via the WiredTiger Encrypted Storage Engine (using AES-256), as well as to bring your own encryption key with AWS or GCP Key Management Service (KMS) or Azure Key Vault (KV).
+You may also choose to enable database-level encryption via the WiredTiger Encrypted Storage Engine (using AES-256), as well as to bring your own encryption key with AWS Key Management Service (KMS), GCP KMS, or Azure Key Vault (KV).

 3.2.3.
-Client-Side Field Level Encryption.
+Encryption in Use.
 MongoDB Atlas also supports automatic encryption of individual data fields of Customer Data before they are sent to MongoDB Atlas.
-If you enable this feature for a selected data field, an application-side component built into the MongoDB drivers encrypts that field of Customer Data before leaving the driver to be sent to MongoDB Atlas, and only decrypts it upon return to the application once inside the driver.
+If you enable this client-side field level encryption feature for a selected data field, an application-side component built into the MongoDB drivers encrypts that field of Customer Data before leaving the driver to be sent to MongoDB Atlas, and only decrypts it upon return to the application once inside the driver.
 With respect to the Customer Data for which you enable client-side field level encryption, MongoDB Atlas never sees your unencrypted Customer Data and you control the encryption keys.